 Everything I learn personally and professionally living an interDimensional lifestyle with my A-TEAM, I apply in our clinical practice.
 Over the years, I have gained a deep understanding of optimal healing methods that offer real solutions.
-Beginning my work in psychiatric units 30 years ago, followed by teaching, doctoral and postdoctoral frontline research and practice work specializing in abuse, addiction, sexual healing, and mental illness, and with more than ten years working in private practice, I have learned much about “issues” and how to heal to live one’s best most freeing life.
+Beginning my work in psychiatric units 30 years ago, followed by teaching, doctoral and postdoctoral frontline research and practice work specializing in abuse, addiction, sexual healing, domestic violence, suicide, self-injury, and mental illness, and having worked in private practice, since 2006, I have learned much about “issues” and how to heal to live one’s best most freeing life.
 In “Rainbow Medicine: Therapy with the A-Team!” we share case studies and provide you with a detailed InterDimensional Communication and Channeled Therapy Program to get you started on your healing journey with your A-TEAM.

 With her unique interDimensional lifestyle and professional experience as a medium, therapist and researcher of the spirit world and AfterLife, she has a particular understanding of our InterDimensional wiring and Identity, i.e. the merging of parapsychology and psychiatry, which makes her a healing specialist in understanding how Extra Sensory Perception (ESP) and trauma factor in to mental dis-ease and illness.